feast-dev/feast/docs/tutorials/driver-stats-using-snowflake.md

 ---
 description: >-
-  Initial demonstration of using Snowflake with Feast as both and Offline & Online store using the snowflake demo template.
+  Initial demonstration of Snowflake as an offline store with Feast, using the Snowflake demo template.
 ---

 # Drivers Stats using Snowflake

-In the following steps below, we will setup a sample feast project that leverages Snowflake as an Offline Store.
+In the steps below, we will set up a sample Feast project that leverages Snowflake as an offline store.

 Starting with data in a Snowflake table, we will register that table to the feature store and define features associated with the columns in that table.
-From there, we will generate historical training data based on those feature definitions.
-We then will materialize the latest feature values given our feature definitions into our online feature store.
-Lastly, we will then call for those latest feature values.
+From there, we will generate historical training data based on those feature definitions and then materialize the latest feature values into the online store.
+Lastly, we will retrieve the materialized feature values.

-Our template that you will leverage will generate new data related to driver statistics.
+Our template will generate new data containing driver statistics.
 From there, we will show you code snippets that will call to the offline store for generating training datasets, and then the code for calling the online store to serve you the latest feature values to serve models in production.

 ## Snowflake Offline/Online Store Example